alidirza/insta-stalker/README.md

 ### MongoDB:
 Deploy your database.

-Copy the password and press "Create Databse User".
+Copy the password and click on "Create Database User".

-Go to Network Acces under the Security tab.
+Go to Network Access under the Security tab.

-Press "Add IP Adress" then click "Allow Access From Anywhere" and then press confirm
+Click on "Add IP Address", then click "Allow Access From Anywhere" and confirm.

 Go to Database under the Deployment tab.

-Click Connect and select Drivers.
+Click on Connect and select Drivers.

-Copy the connection string and then change the "< password > " with your saved password.
+Copy the connection string and then replace "< password >" with your saved password.

-Paste at code
+Paste it in the code.

 <details>
 <summary>